Preventive Dentistry – St. Catharines, ON

 How We Keep Their Smile Safe

-Rather than just fixing your child’s dental problems as they pop up (which can be expensive), our team takes a proactive approach using preventive dentistry.
+Rather than just fixing your child’s oral health problems as they pop up (which can be expensive), our dental team takes a proactive approach using preventive dentistry.
 With routine appointments, we can often stop cavities, gum disease, and tooth loss before they happen, plus we can minimize existing dental issues before they turn into big, painful problems.
-For parents, these services offer peace of mind and help them spend less on their child’s care.
-To get started, all you need to do is contact us today to schedule their next checkup and cleaning.
+For parents, these options for preventive dentistry in St. Catharines, ON offer peace of mind and help them spend less on their child’s care.
+To get started, all you need to do is contact us today to schedule their next dental checkup and teeth cleaning.

 for Preventive Dentistry?

 - Dental Office Led by Board-Certified Pediatric Dentist

 - Fun & Colorful Dental Office with State-of-the-Art Technology

 Your child’s first checkup and cleaning will mostly revolve around helping them feel comfortable in the unfamiliar environment of the dental office, and once they acclimate, we can move on to examining their teeth.
 This allows us to monitor their oral development, address problems as they arise, and remove plaque and tartar from hard-to-reach areas before they can lead to cavities.
 Plus, these appointments give you and your child the opportunity to ask our team any questions you might have.

 The back teeth have fissures that tend to trap plaque and food particles, making them particularly susceptible to developing cavities.
 Just like a cracked road, we can essentially “pave over” these teeth using dental sealants, which involve applying a thin layer of tooth-colored resin to the chewing surfaces.
 This shields the teeth and drastically reduces the probability of decay in the most vulnerable teeth.